captn3m0/captn3m0.github.com/pages/setup.md

 I do tech and security related things at [Razorpay](https://razorpay.com).

+I run [HackerCouch](https://hackercouch.com/), which is like couchsurfing for hackers.

 ## What hardware do I use?

 ![My current work setup](/img/ama_setup.jpg)

 Most of my work is done on my Macbook Air 2015 running Arch Linux.

-My phone these days is a [Moto Z Play][moto] (running [Lineage OS for MicroG][ug]).
+My phone is a [Moto Z Play][moto] (running [Lineage OS for MicroG][ug]).
 I backup all of my media to my home server.
 Other than this, I own a Kindle Paperwhite and an iPad 2 (which I exclusively use for reading books and comics).
 For my music, I have a pair of [Sennheiser HD 202][hd-202], an excellent pair of headphones considering the price.

 I am an ocassional gamer and use the [Logitech G300s][g300s] for both gaming and productivity (its heavily customizable).
 Since my laptop speakers aren't exactly top-notch, I rely on my [Logitech X100][x100] bluetooth speakers for listening in closed spaces.